thanosparavantis/relational-dbms-2/README.md

-# Relational Database Management System Advanced
+# Relational DBMS 2
-A group project that was developed for a university assignment on the subject of Databases.

-**The project requirements are as followed:**
-- Use dataset "[UK Road Safety: Traffic Accidents and Vehicles](https://www.kaggle.com/tsiaras/uk-road-safety-accidents-and-vehicles/home)" from Kaggle.
-- Design optimized SQL queries for looking up accident information in the dataset.
-- Create database indexes to speed up queries.
-- Break up tables into partitions based on specific ranges and database relations.
-- Write a Java program using Spark to execute same SQL queries and calculate statistics.
+A SQL based project that was developed as an assignment for the subject of Databases.
+This project uses the "[UK Road Safety: Traffic Accidents and Vehicles](https://www.kaggle.com/tsiaras/uk-road-safety-accidents-and-vehicles/home)" dataset that is available on Kaggle.
+We designed optimized SQL queries for looking up accident information in the dataset.
+We created indexes to speed up queries.
+We broke up tables into partitions based on specific ranges and database relations.
+Finally, we have written a program in Java using Spark that executes the designed SQL queries and calculates related statistics.

 **Group members involved in this project:**
 Ioannidis Panagiotis, Paravantis Athanasios, Nikas Dionisios